-For the fiscal year 2023, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+For the fiscal year 2024, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
 However, 24 hours notice in advance of all deposits and withdrawals exceeding \$100 million is encouraged.
 STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

 Under existing Ohio statutes all investment earnings are assigned to the general fund unless statutorily required to be credited to a specific fund.
 The Board of Education has, by resolution, specified the funds to receive an allocation of interest earnings.
-There were no interest earnings assigned from other District funds in fiscal year 2023.
+Interest revenue credited to the general fund during fiscal year 2024 amounted to \$1,631,756 which includes \$76,407 in interest assigned from other District funds.